joshndala/var-vendetta/README.md

 # CoachDeck 🏀⚽🎾

+> **⚠️ Service Status: Currently Disabled**
+> CoachDeck is temporarily disabled as the Supabase instance has been shut down due to inactivity.
+The frontend has been modified to show a service unavailable message when users try to create sessions.
+>
+> **To reactivate the service:**
+> 1. Restart your Supabase instance
+> 2. Uncomment the session creation code in `frontend/src/app/page.tsx` (lines 18-20, 25-45, 52-56)
+> 3. Deploy the updated frontend
+>
+> **For users interested in using this service:**
+> - Contact me on LinkedIn: [https://www.linkedin.com/in/joshua-ndala/](https://www.linkedin.com/in/joshua-ndala/)
+> - Set it up yourself using this public GitHub repository

 CoachDeck is an AI-powered sports coaching assistant that analyzes conversation transcripts from coaching sessions and provides intelligent insights.
 It uses advanced hybrid retrieval (BM25 + FAISS) and Cohere's AI models to deliver sport-specific coaching analysis.

 ## 🚀 Features